yrangana/local_PDF_RAG/README.md

 # local PDF RAG system

-Local PDF RAG using ollama
+## Introduction

+This is a simple PDF RAG system that can be used to chat with a pdf using a LLM hosted on Ollama, locally or on a server.